2nd and 4th Sundays of the month

 Ideal for beginners to the most veteran practitioners

-Just attend, practice, and learn.
+Just attend, learn, and practice

 Twice a month, we explore the core teachings and practices of Buddhism as a philosophy of life.
-Our Practice & Talks are non-committing occasions to learn about Buddhism in a nurturing, gentle, and systematic way.
+Our Practice & Talk meetings are a great way to learn about traditional Buddhism, for our 21st century context, in a nurturing, gentle, and systematic way.